KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 Description:

 -  This feature allows libraries to delay the importing of EDI invoices until a time of their choosing.
-If the syspref is set to 'Don't' the invoices are imported into the database but the invoice processing is skipped.
+If the system preference is set to 'Don't' the invoices are imported into the database but the invoice processing is skipped.
 Instead, any invoice file listed in EDIfact messages with a status of 'New' will have an 'Import' button to process the invoice manually.

 .. _acquisitions-policy-label: